LEGALLY REVIEWED BY:

 • Material Breach: When one party in a contract does not perform duties stated in the contract’s essential terms, the other party may ask the court to order contract rescission or restitution due to the losses they suffered.

 • Fundamental Breach: This type of breach occurs when one of the parties fails to perform the obligations agreed upon within the contract.
-This type of breach can occur whether it is a verbal agreement or written contract.
+This type of breach can occur whether it is a verbal agreement or a written contract.

 • Anticipatory Breach: This type of breach occurs when one party completely stops fulfilling their part of the contract.